logto-io/logto/packages/connectors/connector-mailgun/README.md

 ## Basic configuration

+- Fill out the `endpoint` field when you are using a different Mailgun API endpoint, for example, EU region should be `https://api.eu.mailgun.net`.
+The default value is `https://api.mailgun.net`.
 - Fill out the `domain` field with the domain you have registered in your Mailgun account.
 This value can be found in the **Domains** section of the Mailgun dashboard.
 The domain should be in the format `example.com`, without the `https://` or `http://` prefix.
 - Fill out the `apiKey` field with the API key you have generated in your Mailgun account.
 - Fill out the `from` field with the email address you want to send emails from.
 This email address must be registered in your Mailgun account.
 The email address should be in the format `Sender Name <sender@example.com>`.